tinkerbell/tinkerbell.org/content/setup/local-with-vagrant/_index.md

               Follow the steps described in https://tinkerbell.org/examples/hello-world/ to say 'Hello World!' with a workflow.
 ```

-When the provisioner is ready, a summary is printed to the console and you can
-now ssh in.
+When the provisioner is ready, a summary is printed to the console and you can now ssh in.

 ### Connecting to the Provisioner

-All the following commands have to be executed being in the artifacts' directory created
-above, unless stated otherwise.
+All the following commands have to be executed in the artifacts' directory created above unless stated otherwise.

 Connect to the provisioner via ssh, vagrant has an until:

 ```
 $ vagrant ssh provisioner
 vagrant@provisioner:~$
 ```

-At this point you are in an Ubuntu box that has a couple of utils installed and
+At this point, you are in an Ubuntu box that has a couple of utils installed and
 it is not time to start the services to make it a proper Tinkerbell provisioner

 ```